aukspot/dles/README.md

 - [LinkedIn - Pinpoint](https://www.linkedin.com/games/pinpoint) - Guess today's category given as few clues as possible.
 Does not require a LinkedIn account.
 - [Linxicon](https://linxicon.com) - Connect two random words by creating a chain of new words that bridge the gap in their meanings.
 - [Lirdle](https://lirdle.com) - Wordle except each line contains a lie.
 (Like Fibble)
-- [Mini Crossword (The Observer)](https://fordhamobserver.com/category/fun-and-games/daily-mini-crossword) - A daily mini crossword from The Observer.
 - [Minute Cryptic](https://www.minutecryptic.com) - Solve today's cryptic clue.
 - [Mislettered](https://tryhardguides.com/mislettered) - Solve the word or phrase by guessing one letter at a time.
 - [Nerdcube - Dabble](https://www.nerdcube.games/dabble) - Score as many points as you can by building words on a small custom Scrabble board.